"The University of Surrey is a great citadel of learning."

 What are the academic staff and facilities like on your course?

-"...the lecturers always put their possible best to make sure we achieve the learning outcomes set for each module."
+"...the lecturers always do their very best to make sure we achieve the learning outcomes set for each module."

 Really helpful.
-The teaching methods vary depending on the lecturer; however, the lecturers always put their possible best to make sure we achieve the learning outcomes set for each module.
+The teaching methods vary depending on the lecturer; however, the lecturers always do their very best to make sure we achieve the learning outcomes set for each module.
 The University of Surrey is a great citadel of learning.

 Are you part of any clubs or societies?
 How have they contributed to your Surrey experience?